maroua-j/TP-DOCKER/README.md

 # Docker compose MYSQL

-For create a MYSQL container with the docker-compose.yml :
+To create a MYSQL container with the docker-compose.yml :

 > docker compose up -d